heowc/heo/README.md

     directoryPath = "${rootDir}/heo-core" // The default is to use the root path. prefixPackage = "dev.heowc.heo.core" // The default is group.
     // destination // By default, the `reports/heo/index.png` image file is created under the build path.
+    // failure-on-cycles // The default option is disabled,
+                         // and if enabled the task will fail if a cycle occurs.
 }
 ```